Problem-informed Graphical Quantum Generative Learning: Background Notation

 Explicitly encoding the probabilities of each assignment in a high-dimensional state-space is infeasible, as it scales exponentially with the number of random variables.
 In a space of only ten binary variables, we would need $2^{10} = 1024$ numbers to represent a probability distribution.
 PGMs were developed to tackle this problem by using a graph representation to compactly encode a complex distribution of interacting random variables.
 These graphs effectively capture the independence relations between variables and enable to split the joint probability distribution into smaller factors, each over a smaller subspace.
 Furthermore, this framework is also useful for inference and learning tasks.

 Here we give a brief description of the mathematical framework of the two main families of PGMs and their connections.
-Since any higher order PGM can be embedded into PGMs over binary random variables, we focus our attention on the latter.
-For an extensive study of PGMs, we refer the reader to \cite{koller2009probabilistic}.
+Since any higher-order PGM can be embedded into PGMs over binary random variables, we focus our attention on the latter.
+For an extensive study of PGMs, we refer the reader to Ref.~\cite{koller2009probabilistic}.